emilyfuhrman/datavis_design/2017_Summer/Studios/07_Introduction_to_Processing_Part_2_Visualizing_Data.md

 [Processing](https://processing.org/) is a free and open source framework for visual coding.
 In this studio, after creating a series of data-driven shapes using a class-generated dataset, we will generate a series of random-number rows to compare our "random" data to randomized data (namely, the definition of "random" as defined by Processing itself).

+### Sketch

+The sketch we will start with is available [here](https://github.com/emilyfuhrman/datavis_design/blob/master/2017_Summer/Studios/Materials/07/sketch_start.zip).

 ### Datasets

 We will be using two datasets this time.
 The first is the same class-generated dataset we used in the previous studio, this time in its static form.
 The second builds upon the class-generated dataset by adding four additional columns containing randomly-generated values.